ctb/2017-ucdavis-igg201b/lab2/README.md

    * `g ecoli:3931002` will take you to a specific location.

 ## Call variants!

+Goal: find places where the reads are systematically different from the genome.

 Now we can call variants using
 [samtools mpileup](http://samtools.sourceforge.net/mpileup.shtml):